SquamataBase/SquamataBase/README.md

 ```bash
 brew install spatialite-tools
 ```
-For other systems follow the instructions on the SpatiaLite website (https://www.gaia-gis.it/fossil/spatialite-tools/).
+For other systems you will need to follow the instructions on the SpatiaLite website [here](https://www.gaia-gis.it/fossil/spatialite-tools/) and [here](https://www.gaia-gis.it/fossil/spatialite-tools/).

 ## Installation
 In a directory of your choosing execute the following commands.